Mahler measure and the WZ algorithm: Connections with the elliptic dilogarithm

+The key point of Theorem \ref{theorem : elliptic dilog equivalent}, is that we can start from elliptic dilogarithm identities such as \eqref{m(1) and m(16) elliptic dilog equivalency} or \eqref{m(2) and m(8) elliptic dilog equivalency}, translate both sides into hypergeometric functions, and then prove the hypergeometric identities with the WZ method.
+It seems plausible that some additional formulas involving elliptic dilogarithms might be provable with the WZ method.
+Bloch and Grayson conjectured several identities of the form:

-Bloch and Grayson conjectured several exotic relations \cite{BG}, and Zagier proposed a set of restrictions that $E$ should satisfy in order to possess such a relation \cite{GL}.
-Theorem \ref{elliptic dilog theorem} shows that certain exotic relations are equivalent to formulas for hypergeometric functions.
-We will conclude this section by reformulating an exotic relation that Bertin proved in \cite{bert2}.
+which they refer to as ``exotic relations" \cite{BG}.
+Zagier later proposed restrictions that $E$ should satisfy in order to possess such a relation \cite{GL}.
+Theorem \ref{elliptic dilog theorem} implies that certain exotic relations are equivalent to formulas for hypergeometric functions.
+We conclude this section by translating an exotic relation due to Bertin into an identity between Mahler measures \cite{bert2}.

 \begin{theorem} Let $E$ denote the elliptic curve

 and let $P=(-6,54)$.
 Bertin's exotic relation

 is equivalent to